deejay-sl/spring-petclinic/readme.md

 **Your computer may require a restart at this point.**

+Acquiring the Vagrant box we'll be using for the demo might take some time, so it's best to start the download as soon as possible:

+	  vagrant box add ubuntu/trusty64

 ### Getting started

+While this is downloading, we can move on:

 	  git clone https://github.com/SLS-ALL/spring-petclinic.git
 	  cd spring-petclinic

 At this point, you can either provision the VM with the provided 'provision.sh' shell script, or with Chef Solo.

+** Note: On Windows machines, _provision.sh_ may have problems running due to _^M_ line endings. _dos2unix_ may be used to convert the file: **

+	  dos2unix provision.sh

 ### Demo Run #1: provision.sh